The ISO 15118 Manual is for beginner and experts alike, being in-depth and comprehensible at the same time.

 Ready to get into it?

-You get lifetime updates for FREE - be it errors corrected, or new sections added.
-You for sure don't want to miss out on that unique offer.
+You get free lifetime updates - be it errors corrected, or new sections added.
+You don't want to miss out on that unique offer.

 Your feedback is highly appreciated and needed to keep this manual at its position as THE standard reference on ISO 15118.